boldbi/boldbi-docker/docs/multiple-container.md

   1. Create an empty project directory.<br/>
   You can name the directory something easy for you to remember.
 This directory is the context for your application image.
 This project directory should contains a `docker-compose.yml` file which is complete in itself for a good starter BoldBI project.

+  2. Make and change into your project directory.
+  For example, if you named your directory `my_boldbi`

+      ```sh
+      $  cd my_boldbi/
+      ```

-  2. Download the configuration files [here](/deploy/multiple-container/).
+  3. Download the configuration files [here](/deploy/multiple-container/).
 This directory includes docker-compose YML file and configuration file for Nginx.

       > **Tip:**
         You can use either a `.yml` or `.yaml` extension for this file.
 They both works well.

-  3. Change into your project directory.
-  For example, if you named your directory `my_boldbi`

-      ```sh
-      $  cd my_boldbi/
-      ```

-  4. Create a docker-compose.yml file that starts your `BoldBI`  and a separate `PostgreSQL` instance with volume mounts for data persistence:
+  4. The docker-compose.yml file that starts your `BoldBI`  and a separate `PostgreSQL` instance with volume mounts for data persistence:

       ```sh
       version: '3.5'